 Arcola Health and Rehabilitation Center is located in Silver Spring, Maryland.
 The city has many available nursing homes.
-We awarded this facility an overall grade of C. A grade in this range requires some respectable scores.
+We awarded this facility an overall grade of B-.
+A grade in this range requires some respectable scores.
 In our view, this place would be a solid choice for quite a few people.
-This place didn't fare well in all of our categories, but it did not receive any terrible grades either.
-More information about these categories can be found below.
+The best part of this place's report card is is its short-term care score. short-term care grades are discussed in the next paragraph.

 Arcola Health and Rehabilitation Center

 Get pricing and details on Silver Spring senior living options.Get Pricing

 - No Family Council

 - For profit - Corporation